cynic-net/pactivate/README.md

 Developer Notes
 ---------------

+The tests are run with the `Test` script which sets up a Docker image and runs the tests in a container.
+You may be prompted for your sudo password to run Docker; see below for more information on this.

+Options to `Test` must appear before any base image names.
+They are:
-The tests are run with `./Test`.
-You can use the `-q` option to produce significantly less output, but this usually makes idenitifying problems significantly more difficult.
-The `-i` option will start an interactive shell in the test container after the test completes or fails (the startup message will give the exit code indicating success or failure) to allow for interactive investigation of problems or simply playing with the script.
+- `-q`: Quiet mode.
+Produces significantly less output, but can make identifying problems more difficult.
+- `-i`: Interactive mode.
+When the tests exit (whether via successful completion or a failure) a shell is started in the test container.
+This allows for interactive investigation of problems or simply playing with the script.

 The tests are run in a Docker container to ensure that `pactivate` does not accidentally use an existing installation of `pip` or `virtualenv`.

-The `Test` script runs `docker` with `sudo` and so will first prompt for your sudo password if sudo requires one and your sudo credentials are not already cached.
-(The `docker` command [grants full root privileges to any user that can run it][docker-is-root], so you should not use a "docker" group; not granting sudo privileges to members of that group simply disguises the fact that they have full root access anyway.)
+### Implementation Notes and Gotchas

 `pactivate`, being sourced, runs in a special environment:
 1. We cannot use `exit` because that will exit the calling script (or worse